IN SEARCH OF QUEER LIFE (2)

 To a degree I was also still not fully comfortable in my own skin.
 Dealing not only with society's rejection of who you were, but the feeling of being rejected on a personal level, worthy only of a quick fuck, the barriers to finding your way required holding on to self-esteem in any way you could.
 I tried not to overcompensate.

-Of course sex is always going to be a field of contention.
-Social, political, economic forces are always going to seek advantage by attempting to channel and control it.
+Of course social, political, economic forces are always going to seek advantage by attempting to channel and control sex.
 In a world where birth, sex, death, and all the bits in between --- the actual structure of life --- are just cogs in the machinery that grinds us up, the effect on gay life in this era was neither benign nor insignificant.
 It was up to you to sort it all out, deal with it as you could.
 While there was as much or as little meaning in queer life as you cared to acknowledge, or address, it definitely did present challenges to convention, to easy ways of thinking. .

 Looking back what rankles most was the total denial of information about any aspect of gay lives and life and the difficulty this presented.
 I envy those who seemed to sail through this all flags flying, not a scratch on them.
 For me how to break out of this cultural clockwork of oppression and repression remained the question.